luis2605/dataShow/README.md

 - Clear selections and reset filters.

 - Access tutorials and help.

-## Styling
+#### CSS Styles

-Styling for the components is done using CSS classes and inline styles.
-CSS classes are used to define the layout and appearance of elements, while inline styles are used for custom styling.
+The component uses CSS modules for styling.
+The CSS classes are imported from an external CSS module file (`filterComponent.module.css`) and applied to various UI elements to control their appearance.

 Please refer to the code for specific styles applied to each component.